AlchemistSimulator/Alchemist/src/orchid/resources/wiki/usage/smartcam.md

 ```

 It is time for cameras to identify _wanted_ targets so we add a _CameraInjectVisibleNodeClosestToDistance_ action in order to select the closest node to the center of the field of view.
-We also specify the _wanted_ molecule in the _See_ action in order to filter only the interesting nodes.
+We also specify the _wanted_ molecule in the _CameraSee_ action in order to filter only the interesting nodes.
 Then, at the condition that a _target_ is found, we want the cameras to start following it, so we add the actions _FollowAtDistance_ and _HeadTowardTarget_.

 ```yaml